makrai/notes/README.md

   standard metrics for evaluation, but outperforms it when dealing with out-of-vocabulary concepts.

-### Generative Pretrained Structured Transformers:
+### Generative Pretrained Structured Transformers
-Unsupervised Syntactic LMs at Scale
+: Unsupervised Syntactic LMs at Scale
 Xiang Hu, Pengyu Ji, Qingyang Zhu, Wei Wu, Kewei Tu

 * A syntactic language model (SLM) incrementally generates a sentence with its syntactic tree in a left-to-right
 * We present Generative Pretrained Structured Transformers (GPST), an unsupervised SLM at scale capable of being pre-trained from scratch on raw
 * not relying on gold trees and sequential training.
 It consists of
 * two components,
   * a usual SLM supervised by a uni-directional language modeling loss, and an
   * composition model, which
     induces syntactic parse trees and computes constituent representations, supervised by a bi-directional language modeling loss.
 * We propose a representation surrogate to enable joint parallel training of the two models in a hard-EM fashion.
 * We pre-train GPST on OpenWebText, a corpus with 9 billion tokens, and
   * superiority of GPST over GPT-2 with a comparable size in numerous tasks covering both language understanding and language generation.